GoldnDenis/CTU_APO_GRAFO/README.md

 ## Project - GRAFO
-An implemntation of Etch A Sketch (Grafo) for MicroZed processor board.
+An implementation of Etch A Sketch (Grafo) for MicroZed processor board.
 The project was done in a pair with Rodion Nazarov.

 ## Course description
 Computer Architecture (APO) is a course in the 1st year of Open Informatics program at CTU FEL.